eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 The ARF does not envision any risk signals collection from the Wallet Units or making them available externally, there is no any HLRs related to the topic.
 Technically this is feasible and could be done at the Wallet Solution providers discretion.
 However, at the same time, there are strong legal requirements related to privacy protection directly in [European Digital Identity Regulation].
 Finally, this aspect is outside the mandate for the ARF scope, and there is no intention to include any requirements related to risk signals.
 This does not however prevent Wallet Solution providers to include such additional features, the ARF does not prevent from doing so.

+_(Section added after the Focus Meeting 2:)_

+Following the discussion it will be considered however to add requirements for the Wallet Solutions to check regularly a minimal set of security information about the User's device, as part of the support and maintenance of the Wallet Units.
+Such information would need to be taken into account to assess the security posture of a Wallet Unit, and in case the result is negative, to decide about possible invalidation (by revocation of WUA).

+So it is not envisied that the Relying Parties (financial institutions here) would get access such information direclty from the User device via the Wallet Instance, but the Wallet Solution Provider could do so instead.
+This would give financial institutions some possibility to manage transactional risks, as required by PSD2, with unified approach accross the EU (all Wallet Solutions) .

+Typical information and risk signals collected by the financtial institutions from User devices (in the context of SCA) are:
++ device information (OS, version, etc.),
++ behavioural information,
++ device fingerprinting,
++ geolocation (based on IP and GNSS positionning),
++ active phone call detection,
++ VPN detection,
++ incognito mode detection,
++ device rooting/jailbreaking detection,
++ emulator detection,
++ deepfake detection.

+However many of them are related to User behaviour patterns and thus will have no real value to the Wallet Solution Provider (to conlude on the security posture of the User's device).
+Taking into account this aspect, as well as priviacy issue, it seems to be reasonable to check (by the Wallet Solution Providers) only the following information:
++ device rooting/jailbreaking detection,
++ emulator detection,
++ incognito mode detection.

+This will be discussed in details in the context of Topic T - Support and maintenance by the Wallet Provider.

 ## 5 Current HLRs and Proposals of Changes